 The Cathedral was built between 1877 and 1880 on the site of the former Citadel‘s arsenal.
-The façade is made of red brick in the Neo-Romanesque style and is framed by two square belfries of 40 meters high.
-A statue of Virgin Maria with the height of 4.2 meters was erected later.
+The façade is made of red brick in the Neo-Romanesque style and is framed by two square belfries 40 meters high.
+A statue of Virgin Maria with a height of 4.2 meters was erected later.
 You can see communion celebrated here two times a weekday and four times on Sunday.

 General Post Office

 Located on the east side of the square in front of the Cathedral, it was built between 1886 and 1891 in European style architecture with a great glass and ironwork dome.
 A huge mural of the map of Saigon was later added at the beginning of the 20th century.

 This large covered central market together with Binh Tay Market in Cho Lon (Chinatown, District 5) is the largest in Saigon.
 Ben Thanh market was completed in 1914 at the intersection of Le Loi, Ham Nghi and Tran Hung Dao Boulevards.
 All kinds of products and services are available here every day from 06:00 A.M. to 06:00 P.M.
 Night market is on both sides of the market, busy from 6 pm till very late at night.